GustavFluur/Hobby_Share/README.md

 # Credits to my mentor

-I want to thank my mentor on Code Institute, who guide me to build a new and structured Codeblock.
-Without her support, advice and inspiration it would have been much harder to understand what I missed:
+I want to show my gratitude to my mentor on Code Institute, who guided me for this project.

 - Martina Terlevic